History, tourist information, and nearby accommodation

 Despite the name, Anglesey was never an abbey, but a priory.
 The earliest written records we have of a monastic settlement comes from 1212, when Richard de Clare, Earl of Gloucester, gave half the income of Bottisham to the canons of Anglesey.

 The first known prior was named in 1222, and by 1237 the community at Anglesey was a fully functioning priory.
 The canons must have erected their monastic buildings with great speed, a fact which seems to have alarmed the Bishop of Ely, for in 1237 the prior was required to sign a deed promising that he would not incur a debt of more than 60 marks without first gaining approval from the Bishop.
-Clearly, the Bishop did not want the canons going into financial difficulties!
+Clearly, the Bishop did not want the canons getting into financial difficulties!

 The priory was never terribly rich, and thus it was among the first monastic houses to be suppressed by Henry VIII in 1536.
 Most of the monastic buildings were pulled down within a few years, but in 1591 the Fowkes family purchased Anglesey and built an Elizabethan manor house within the ruins.